flyntcoal/wordpress/wp-content/plugins/form-maker/readme.txt

 *  Added: New field type: Date Range

 = 1.8.41 =
-*  Fixed: Bug on conditional fields (for multiple forms on the same page)
+*  Fixed: Bug on conditional fields (for multiple contact forms on the same page)

 = 1.8.40 =
 *  Changed: Style of required field asterisk